rancher/rke2-docs/docs/install/ha.md

 ### 3. Launch additional server nodes
 Additional server nodes are launched much like the first, except that you must specify the `server` and `token` parameters so that they can successfully connect to the initial server node.

-:::info Matching Flags
+:::info Matching Configuration
 It is important to match critical flags on your server nodes.
-For example, if you use the flag `--cluster-cidr=10.200.0.0/16` on your first server node, but don't set it on other server nodes, the nodes will fail to join.
+For example, if you use the flag `cluster-cidr: 10.200.0.0/16` on your first server node, but don't set it on other server nodes, the nodes will fail to join.
 They will print errors such as: `failed to validate server configuration: critical configuration value mismatch.`
 See [Server Configuration](../reference/server_config.md#critical-configuration-values) for more information on which flags must be set identically on server nodes.
 :::